rohan7275/e-book-hub/README.md

 # e-book-store
-An online e-book store website for purchasing and downloading e-books.
+an online e-book store website for purchasing and downloading e-books